lorddusk/ObsidianDnD/Reference/deities/Athreos.md

 3 |In a brazen or desperate moment, you dared death to take

-  |you—and in a way, it has.
+  |youï¿½and in a way, it has.

 --+----------------------------------------------------------